A Set of Tutorials for the LAMMPS Simulation Package: Prerequisites

 \subsection{Software/system requirements}

-The LAMMPS stable release version 29Aug2024\_update2~\cite{lammps_code} and the matching \lammpsgui{} software version 1.6.12 are required to follow the tutorials, as they include features that were first introduced in these versions.
-For Linux (x86\_64 CPU), macOS (BigSur or later), and Windows (10 and 11) you can download a precompiled LAMMPS package from the LAMMPS release page on GitHub~\cite{lammps_github_release}.
+The LAMMPS stable release version 22Jul2025~\cite{lammps_code} and the matching \lammpsgui{} software version 1.7.0 are required to follow the tutorials, as they include features that were first introduced in these versions.
+For Linux (x86\_64 CPU), macOS (BigSur or later), and Windows (10 and 11) you can download a pre-compiled LAMMPS package from the LAMMPS release page on GitHub~\cite{lammps_github_release}.
 Select a package with `GUI' in the file name, which includes both, \lammpsgui{} and the LAMMPS command-line executable.
-These precompiled packages are designed to be portable, and therefore omit support for parallel execution with MPI.
+These pre-compiled packages are designed to be portable, and therefore omit support for parallel execution with MPI.
 Instructions for installing \lammpsgui{} and using its most relevant features for the tutorials are provided in \hyperref[using-lammps-gui-label]{Appendix~\ref{using-lammps-gui-label}}.

 LAMMPS versions are generally backward compatible, meaning that older input files typically work the same with newer versions of LAMMPS.
 However, forward compatibility is not as strong, so input files written for a newer version may not always work with older versions.
 As a result, it is usually possible to follow this tutorial with more recent releases of \lammpsgui{} and LAMMPS; older versions may require some (minor) adjustments.
 These tutorials will be periodically updated to ensure compatibility and benefit from new features in the latest stable version of LAMMPS.